 Amazing Waterfront RV Parks & Campgrounds in the Northeast

 You can swim in the salt water, collect shells, build a sandcastle, sunbathe, relax, and walk along the boardwalk that gazes upon Long Island Sound at Connecticut’s largest public beach park.
 Launch a carry-in boat, take a canoe trip, or fish from the stone breakwater.
 Summer activities include nature talks, bingo, movies, horseshoes, bocce and volleyball.
 The children’s play area offers a pirate ship, swings, and slides.
 The Meigs Point Nature Center offers programs and activities for park visitors during the summer season.
-Hammonasset campground has 552 sites with many amenities, including restrooms, showers, a camp store, dump stations, and water.
+Hammonasset campground has 552 sites for all types of RVs including small tear drop campers and larger Class C motorhomes.
+There are also many amenities including restrooms, showers, a camp store, dump stations, and water.

 Cape Henlopen State Park is situated at the mouth of the Delaware Bay and features more than 6 miles of coastline.
 Cape Henlopen’s beaches attract thousands of visitors who enjoy everything from ocean swimming, boating, fishing, and kayaking to clamming, paddle-boarding and wind-surfing.
 But Cape Henlopen offers more than just the ocean and bays.
 The park’s premiere trails offer hiking and biking exploration.
 Cape Henlopen’s campground is set among pine-covered dunes.
 The campground offers water, electric hook-ups, fire rings and picnic tables, camp store, laundry facility, pull-through sites, play area, additional dump stations and more.